Obama hails end of U.S. military restrictions on gays

 Obama last December signed legislation to repeal the policy known as "Don't Ask, Don't Tell," which had been passed by Congress and signed into law in 1993 under then-President Bill Clinton.

-Defense Secretary Leon Panetta made it clear that the military would not tolerate mistreatment of gays in the ranks.
+Defence Secretary Leon Panetta made it clear that the U.S. military would not tolerate mistreatment of gays in the ranks.

 "This is an historic day for the Pentagon and for the nation," he said.
 "We have a zero tolerance with regards to harassment," Panetta told a Pentagon briefing.

-Under the "Don't Ask, Don't Tell" policy, more than 14,500 service members were thrown out of the military since it went into effect in 1993, according to the Servicemembers Legal Defense Network.
-(See graphic r.reuters.com/vaj83s)
+Under the "Don't Ask, Don't Tell" policy, more than 14,500 U.S. service members were thrown out of the military since it went into effect in 1993, according to the Servicemembers Legal Defence Network.

-"Today, every American can be proud that we have taken another great step toward keeping our military the finest in the world and toward fulfilling our nation's founding ideals," Obama said.
+"Today, every American can be proud that we have taken another great step towards keeping our military the finest in the world and towards fulfilling our nation's founding ideals," Obama said.

 'LIBERAL SOCIAL AGENDA'